DenisYaschenko/CRM-system-Front-End/README.md

-# CRM-system-Front-End
-In this case I used Angular 6.
-Here you can see my Back-End: https://github.com/DenisYaschenkoCntu/CRM-system-Back-End
+Here you can see my Back-End for CRM-system: https://github.com/DenisYaschenkoCntu/CRM-system-Back-End